 - Prepared mustard

-- 5. For dip, combine cheeses in a microwave-safe bowl.
+- 2. Meanwhile, combine cheeses in a microwave-safe bowl.
 Microwave on high for 2-3 minutes or until melted, stirring occasionally.
 Stir in milk.
-Serve pretzels with cheese dip and mustard.
+Serve the pretzels with the cheese dip and mustard.
 Yield: 1 dozen.

 Reviews for Pretzels with Cheese Dip